Invoke-Automation/IACompliance/docs/New-Rule.md

 This parameter describes the ScriptBlock that will be run when the the compliance of an object is checked and the PreCheck (if defined) returned $true.
 The object to be checked can be accessed through the $Input automatic variable.

-If the ScriptBlock returns $true the object complies with this rule, if not the object does not comply with this rule.
+If the ScriptBlock returns $true the object complies with this Rule, if not the object does not comply with this Rule.

 ```yaml
 Type: System.Management.Automation.ScriptBlock